arpitjain03/AJAutoCompletePlaceTextField/README.md

 Just Drag and Drop AJAutoCompletePlaceTextField in your project.

 ## Requirements
-1. Add Google Places SDK using pod install
+1. Install Google Places SDK using `CocoaPods`.
-2. Get an API Key from  [GooglePlacesAPIConsole](https://developers.google.com/places/ios-api/start)
+2. Refer [GooglePlacesAPIConsole](https://developers.google.com/places/ios-api/start) and get an API key.

 ## Usage
 To see it in action clone the repo install pods and run the sample project